Whether you walk for exercise, are on your feet all day, or like to spend hours on the trail, having a comfortable pair of shoes is essential.

 Comfort, durability, protection – the Brooks Addiction Walking Show provides all of these and more.
 The company says that they feel like a high-quality pair of running shoes, which is saying a lot, and it’s hard to argue with them.

-- Mesh is breathable and provides excellent ventilation
+- The mesh upper is breathable and provides plenty of support.

 It seems like wherever you go in the U.S. these days you see someone wearing a pair of Skechers.
 That’s hardly a surprise, considering that Skechers has, since its inception in 1992, risen to become the third-largest athletic footwear brand in America, behind Nike and Under Armour.